HoneyBook Review: My Pre-Wedding Workflow Step-By-Step

 Truth be told, I used to lose track of my inquiries ALL.THE.TIME before I had a system.
 However, now I save so much time by automating my pre-wedding workflow.
 I’ll show you how I do it in the HoneyBook review below.

-After someone decides that they would like to book a photography experience with me, the first step is to send them a booking proposal and contract.
-Together with the retainer fee, this officially books their date on my calendar.
+After someone decides that they would like to book a photography experience with me, the first step is to send them a booking proposal.
+I use a Smart File template that includes:

 After they submit the wedding contract and retainer fee, HoneyBook will send my couples an email.
 The email includes an invitation to join my private Facebook group and my “Getting to Know You” questionnaire.
 I use the Facebook group to communicate with my brides and share wedding day tips.
 My team and I also post special promotions throughout the year, like wedding album sales, anniversary sessions, and mini sessions.